JetBrains/kotlin-web-site/pages/docs/reference/coroutines-overview.md

 * [Asynchronous Programming](../tutorials/coroutines/async-programming.html).
 Explains the different approaches to non-blocking code and introduces you to the concept of Coroutines
 * [Your first coroutine with Kotlin](../tutorials/coroutines/coroutines-basic-jvm.html).
 Step by step tutorial on writing your first coroutine with Kotlin.
-* [Coroutines Guide](../reference/coroutines/coroutines-guide.html).
-A complete guide to everything you need to know about Kotlin coroutines.